A model of Pelorus Jack with his collars and leading reins

 Two bulldogs named Pelorus Jack served as mascots of HMS New Zealand, the battlecruiser that the New Zealand government paid to have built for the Royal Navy.
 The first dog was a gift to the ship from a New Zealander living in England, and the dog sailed on the vessel on its maiden voyage in 1913.
 He was named after the famous dolphin that accompanied ships travelling in the outer Marlborough Sounds between 1888 and 1912.

-The first Pelorus Jack met an unhappy end when he fell down the forward funnel (how he got up there is not known, but his demise was probably not accidental) and was 'Discharged Dead' from the Navy on 24 April 1916.
+The first Pelorus Jack met an unhappy end after falling down the forward funnel (how he got up there is not known) and was 'Discharged Dead' from the Navy on 24 April 1916.

 In his will he had requested that his successor be a 'bull pup of honest parentage, clean habits, and moral tendencies'.
 It was Jack's wish that 'no Dachshound or other dog of Teutonic extraction' be permitted on board HMS New Zealand (except as rations for his successor).